ArtemUpnode/HSM-Agents-Hub/README.md

 ![Preview](https://github.com/ArtemUpnode/HSM-Agents-Hub/blob/main/preview.png)

-HSM Agents Hub is a collection of smart agents with the ability to connect different HSMs (YubiHSM, Ledger, etc) to manage the device and sign messages and transactions.
+HSM Agents Hub is a collection of Morpheus smart agents with the ability to connect different HSMs (YubiHSM, Ledger, etc) to manage the device and sign messages and transactions.

 ## Download